one-net/onenet.-client-Bushi/README.md

 ## Project Description
-Bushi is a third-person competitive shooter video game that aims to break into the e-sports industry as well as to offer a large scale video game on the Secret Network and the Cosmos.
-This game aims to blur the lines of video games and blockchain to seamlessly create an enjoyable player experience for both cryto enthusiasts and regular video game advocates alike.
+Bushi is a third-person competitive shooter video game that aims to break into the esports industry as well as to offer a large scale video game on the Secret Network and the Cosmos.
+This game aims to blur the lines of video games and blockchain to seamlessly create an enjoyable player experience for both crypto enthusiasts and everyday video game advocates alike.

 Though this is the first video game being released by onenet., we aim to incorporate cross-game functionality with assets created such as tokens, NFTs, and other digital assets.
-The incorporation of cross-game functionalities between our assets will inevitably be a large focus of our goal.
+The incorporation of cross-game functionalities between our assets will inevitably be a large focus of our goal in the future.